JayKay-15/NBA-Betting-21-22/README.md

+# Quick Note: I'm currently working on a new NBA Betting model called MAMBA.
+I will make the code public when I get it in a better place

 # NBA Sport Betting Model 2021-22

 Hey y'all thanks for checking out my work.
 I've been working on this NBA betting model for about a year.
 I ran a simplier version of this process last year and had some success before having to shut it down.